Follies: 2001 Broadway revival

 A Broadway revival opened at the Belasco Theatre on April 5, 2001, and closed on July 14, 2001, after 117 performances and 32 previews.
 This Roundabout Theatre limited engagement had been expected to close on September 30, 2001.
 Directed by Matthew Warchus with choreography by Kathleen Marshall, it starred Blythe Danner (Phyllis), Judith Ivey (Sally), Treat Williams (Buddy), Gregory Harrison (Ben), Marge Champion, Polly Bergen (Carlotta), Joan Roberts (Laurey from the original Broadway production of Oklahoma!; later replaced by Marni Nixon), Larry Raiken (Roscoe) and an assortment of famous names from the past.
 Former MGM and onetime Broadway star Betty Garrett, best known to younger audiences for her television work, played Hattie.
 It was significantly stripped down (earlier productions had featured extravagant sets and costumes) and was not a success critically.

 According to an article in The Hollywood Reporter, "almost every performance of the show played to a full house, more often than not to standing-room-only.
 Tickets always were tough to come by.
 The reason the final curtain came down Saturday was that being a production by the Roundabout Theatre Company – a subscription-based 'not-for-profit' theater company – it was presented under special Equity terms, with its actors paid a minimal fee.
 To extend the show, it would have been necessary to negotiate new contracts with the entire company ... because of the Belasco's limited seating, it wasn't deemed financially feasible to do so."

 Theater writer and historian John Kenrick wrote "the bad news is that this Follies is a dramatic and conceptual failure.
 The good news is that it also features some of the most exciting musical moments Broadway has seen in several seasons.
 Since you don't get those moments from the production, the book or the leads, that leaves the featured ensemble, and in Follies that amounts to a small army ...
 Marge Champion and Donald Saddler are endearing as the old hoofers ...
 I dare you not to fall in love with Betty Garrett's understated "Broadway Baby" – you just want to pick her up and hug her.
 Polly Bergen stops everything cold with "I'm Still Here", bringing a rare degree of introspection to a song that is too often a mere belt-fest ...
 [T]he emotional highpoint comes when Joan Roberts sings 'One More Kiss'."

 2002 London revival

 A production was mounted at London's Royal Festival Hall in a limited engagement.
 After previews from August 3, 2002, it opened officially on August 6, and closed on August 31, 2002.
-Paul Kerryson directed, and the cast starred David Durham as Ben, Kathryn Evans as Sally, Louise Gold as Phyllis, Julia Goss as Heidi and Henry Goodman as Buddy.
+Paul Kerryson – who had choreographed the UK premiere in 1984 – directed, and the cast starred David Durham as Ben, Kathryn Evans as Sally, Louise Gold as Phyllis, Julia Goss as Heidi and Henry Goodman as Buddy.
 Variety singer and performer Joan Savage sang "Broadway Baby".
 This production conducted by Julian Kelly featured the original Broadway score.